The Powerful Meaning Of Proverbs 3:5-6 (and 5 ways you can trust in God)

 The world around us is constantly bombarding us with its wisdom and telling us what to think and do.
 And many Christians listen more to the world’s wisdom rather than God’s.

-Followers of Jesus should trust that even when it doesn’t make sense that God’s wisdom is best.
+Followers of Jesus should trust that even when it doesn’t make sense God’s wisdom is best.
 His way is the only way to the life he promised us.

 Looking for a great resource to help you grow in your faith and follow God’s wisdom?
 I HIGHLY recommend Mark Moore’s books Core 52 and Quest 52.
-These simple 15 minute daily readings will help you connect with God and understand the Bible better.
-They are INCREDIBLE.
-Plus there’s kids/teen versions as well!

 4. Live In Community

 Life is hard.
 The reality is we need each other.
 We weren’t meant to live alone.
-And there will be times in our lives where following Jesus seems impossible.
+And there will be times in our lives when following Jesus seems impossible.
 It’s in those times that we need others to hold us up.

 Part of trusting in God is allowing others to speak into our lives.